 Can I choose any awarded contractor to purchase from this contract?

-Multiple statewide awards: This contract has multiple awarded contractors to provide HVAC Services.
-All contractors went through the competitive solicitation process and were selected to be awarded on this contract as the highest scoring bidders.
-State of Washington Agency customers are not required to conduct further competition to choose an awarded contractor.
-Other customers should follow their applicable rules regarding contractor selection.

 Multiple awards in category or region:

 This contract has multiple awarded contractors to provide services in each region.
 All contractors went through the competitive solicitation process and were selected to be awarded on this contract as the highest scoring bidders for the specified region.
 Purchasers may not use a contractor to obtain services from a region that was not awarded to that contractor.
 All contractors went through the competitive solicitation process and were selected to be awarded on this contract as the highest scoring bidders.
 State of Washington Agency customers are not required to conduct further competition to choose an awarded contractor.
 Other customers should follow their applicable rules regarding contractor selection.

-Single award per category or region:

-This contract has multiple awarded contractors to provide [goods/services] but each is awarded for a particular [category/region].
-Purchasers must select the awarded contractor from the relevant [category/region].
-Purchasers may not use a contractor to obtain [goods/services] from a [category/region] that was not awarded to that contractor.
-All contractors went through the competitive solicitation process and were selected to be awarded on this contract as the highest scoring bidders for the specified [category/region].
-State of Washington Agency customers are not required to conduct further competition to choose an awarded contractor.
-Other customers should follow their applicable rules regarding contractor selection.

 How can I determine the best awarded contractor to use?

 Enterprise Services recommends reviewing the contract summary page for information about the winning bids, including contractual information, pricing, and any special provisions.
-In addition, at least the top three winning bids per category are available, along with the bid tabulation summarizing Enterprise Services’ evaluation and scores for each contractor.
+In addition, winning bids are available, along with the bid tabulation summarizing Enterprise Services’ evaluation and scores for each contractor.
 Purchasers can also review the “vendor and contract performance feedback” submitted by other purchasers to Enterprise Services.
 Purchasers should email the Contract Administrator with the request to view the feedback.
 Please note that this survey information does not represent the opinion of Enterprise Services, simply feedback from purchasers.

-Purchasers are encouraged to engage the awarded contractor(s) who best meet their requirements to obtain and review specific quotation(s) for their business need.
+Purchasers are encouraged to engage the awarded contractors who best meet their requirements to obtain and review specific quotations for their business need.
 Note that the pricing stated in these contracts is the maximum that contractors may charge purchasers.
 Purchasers are able to request and possibly negotiate deeper discounts, such as for bulk orders or large projects.

 Our Agency has a current existing agreement that extends beyond the expiration of the DES Statewide Contract expiration date.
 What happens to the executed agreement?